smkent/smkent.github.io/_posts/2022-03-12-non-competes.md

 # I am altering the deal

-I have received offer letters multiple times during my career which reference additional employment terms that aren't provided with the initial offer letter.
+I have received offer letters multiple times during my career which reference additional employment terms that weren't provided with the initial offer letter.

 Employment contracts can have sweeping terms and effects.
 It's important to read everything in full before signing an offer.
 I always ask for a copy of the full